heathprovost/hapijs-iron-sharp/README.md

 # Differences

-* You must serialize your data prior to sealing into a token.
+* You must serialize/deserialize your data yourself (@hapijs/iron  this for you).
-* Likewise, you must deserialize your data after unsealing it.
 * If you want to ensure that your tokens can be properly handled in node by @hapijs/iron, just make sure anything you seal can be cleanly parsed by `JSON.parse`.
 * Passwords must be provided as a simple string (`password.Secret`, `password.Specific`, and `password.Hash` objects are not supported)
 * Encryption\decryption uses `aes-256-cbc` and Hmacs use `sha256` exclusively, exactly as configured in @hapijs/iron default settings.